seyeon040768/seyeon040768/README.md

 <center>
 📝 Info 📝

-I am a undergraduate majoring in AI and computer science.
-I like to read papers on AI and implement models.
-I am also interested in developing games.
+Hello!
+I am Lee Seyeon, an undergraduate majoring in artificial intelligence and computer science.
+I am interested in artificial intelligence, graphics, and developing games.
+My goal is to create a more lively, realistic game by incorporating artificial intelligence into game development.

 </center>